meganz/mpenc_doc/source/engineering.rst

 ServerOrder [$]
-  The concurrency resolver, used by HybridSession to enforce a consistent and context preserving total-ordering of membership operations.
+  The concurrency resolver, used by HybridSession to enforce a consistent and context-preserving total ordering of membership operations.
 It tracks the results of older operations, whether we're currently in an operation, and decides how to accept/reject proposals for newer operations.